-The Network of Women ("NOW") was introduced globally in 2014 to support the recruitment, development, and retention of women across our organization.
-The NOW strives to help our members make new professional contacts, find mentors, and develop their careers, with the goals of advancing our businesses, improving diversity, and helping women fulfill their potential across BGC Partners and affiliates.
+The Network of Women - The Network of Women ("NOW") program supports the recruitment, development, and retention of women across our organization.
+NOW strives for a variety of opportunities and tools to help our employees make new professional contacts, find mentors, and develop their careers with the goal of advancing our business reputation.
+These events and activities also provide opportunities for our members to support one another through a valuable exchange of experiences, advice, and best practices for career success.